Sušak, Rijeka

-Sušak (Italian: Sussak) is a part of the city of Rijeka in Croatia, where it composes the eastern part of the city, separated from the city center by the Rječina river, which in former times served as an international border.
+Sušak is a part of the city of Rijeka in Croatia, where it composes the eastern part of the city, separated from the city center by the Rječina river, which in former times served as an international border.
 Notable features of Sušak include the public beaches at Pećine and Glavanovo, along with the Tower Center shopping mall.

 History

 Under the Habsburg monarchy, Rijeka and the surrounding area technically belonged to the Hungarian half of the Monarchy.
 Sušak was a municipality separate from the city of Rijeka and since the 19th century, it experienced faster urbanisation and population growth.

 Kingdom of Yugoslavia

 In 1924, Rijeka belonged to the independent Free State of Fiume, which had been created four years earlier under the Treaty of Rapallo, but in the Treaty of Rome the Kingdom of Serbs, Croats, and Slovenes and Italy agreed to dissolve the free state.
-Instead Fiume was annexed to Italy as the Province of Fiume, and Sušak remained with the Kingdom of Serbs, Croats, and Slovenes (also called Yugoslavia), but with joint administration of the port facilities.
+Instead Fiume was annexed to Italy as the Province of Fiume, and Sušak remained with the Kingdom of Serbs, Croats, and Slovenes (later called Yugoslavia), but with joint administration of the port facilities.

 In 1930, an HKD Napredak branch was founded in Bakar.

 A 22 December 1939 decision as part of agrarian reforms by Ban Šubašić to confiscate the forest property in Sušak and surroundings of the Thurn and Taxis family, Kálmán Ghyczy and Nikola Petrović resulted in a legal dispute known as the Thurn and Taxis Affair, in part because of the relative status of the family and in part because of the proximity to the Italian border.